AaronMHurst/PyGammaRAD/README.md

 ## Summary of angular distribution functions and methods based on partial alignment

 The table below summarizes the angular distribution functions given in the reference articles by Yamazaki [[1]](#1) and Der Mateosian and Sunyar [[3]](#3) and their corresponding callable methods available within the `PyGammaRAD` software package.
-The relevant arguments, listed in order where needed, are defined as:
+The relevant arguments are listed in order where needed.

+* *&sigma;/J* : Gaussian-width parameter.

 | Returned quantity | Function [[1]](#1),[[3]](#3) | Method | Arguments |
 | --- | --- | --- | --- |